Early days: Shaw EcoVillage

 Our Budding Business

 Since planting the first seeds on 7th Street in March 2007, Common Good City Farm has successfully improved community health by starting from the ground up – with the food people put into their bodies.
-Each year we have expanded our programs to feed more people, educate DC residents’ young and old, and contribute to the sustainability of the organization.
+Each year, we have expanded our programs to feed more people, educate DC residents of all ages, and contribute to the sustainability of the organization.
 Our success is in strong part because of our partnerships that have shaped our programs to appropriately meet dynamic community needs and desires.
-Our partners are non-profit organizations, community associations and neighborhood businesses whose work is related to ours.
+Our partners are non-profit organizations, community associations, and neighborhood businesses whose work is related to ours.

 In response to our successful work and close relationship with the LeDroit Park Civic Association and residents of the area, the 7th Street Garden was invited to move to its new and larger home in LeDroit Park – on the grounds of the old Gage-Eckington Elementary School, a DC Public School that closed in June 2008.
 In October 2008 we moved to the abandoned baseball field on the school's grounds and changed our name to Common Good City Farm.
 Now, after 10 plus years of farming on almost half an acre in the middle of the nation’s capital, Common Good City Farm can feed more people through our CSA and farm market, engage more students in our Seed to Table Workshops and Youth programs, and serve more community members at our events.